 Becoming a vet is always high on the list for kids when they’re thinking about what they want to be when they grow up.
 It was for Tristan Robinson, who spent his childhood caring for his menagerie of farm animals.
-And this lifelong passion has seen him not only study veterinary science but go on to run a regional veterinary hospital.
+And this lifelong passion has seen him not only study veterinary science but go on to run a regional veterinary hospital in his veterinary science career.

 From offering advice to pet owners, undertaking routine health checks and performing life-saving surgeries, Tristan has improved the quality of life for countless animals and earned the gratitude of families throughout the Riverina.
 It’s all in a day’s work for the passionate animal advocate – even if the day’s work means facing the seemingly impossible task of rescuing a horse that’s become stuck in the mud – as Tristan shared with Insight.